-For workers not directly associated with uranium metal research or production, an exposure of one-tenth of that of the supervisors was assumed (see Tables 5-1, 5-2, and 5-3) [16].
+For workers not directly associated with uranium metal research or production, an exposure of onetenth of that of the supervisors was assumed (see Tables 5-1, 5-2, and 5-3) [16].

 The intakes in Tables 5-1, 5-2, and 5-3 were compared to the few actual bioassay results found for workers in approximately the same period.
-Chapter 7 in Stone (1951), titled "Uranium Excretion Studies," provided data from a series of uranium bioassays obtained from Ames workers in 1944 and 1945.
-Of special interest were a series of samples from the supposedly highest exposed worker at Ames and samples from the most highly exposed group of workers at Ames (21 samples from 11 workers).
-An intake evaluation was performed on the results for the highest exposed worker assuming chronic intake from the start of that person's employment at Ames and absorption type M uranium (the document indicated that the person was exposed to UF4).
-The estimated intake was 1,200 $\mu$ g/d or 820 pCi/d assuming natural uranium.
-This is consistent with the intake estimate in Table 5-2 for Annex 1 and quite a bit lower than that in Table 5-3 for Annex 2.
-The average bioassay result for the group of highest exposed workers was 75 $\mu$ g/L. Assuming chronic intake for 1 year prior to the bioassay, the estimated intakes were:
+Chapter 7 in Stone (1951), "Uranium Excretion Studies," provided data from a series of uranium bioassays obtained from Ames Laboratory workers in 1944 and 1945.
+Of special interest was a series of samples from the supposedly highest exposed worker at Ames Laboratory and samples from the most highly exposed group of workers at the Laboratory (21 samples from 11 workers).
+An intake evaluation was performed on the results for the highest exposed worker assuming chronic intake from the start of that person's employment and absorption type M uranium (the document indicated the person was exposed to UF4).
+The estimated intake was 1,200 μ g/d or 820 pCi/d assuming natural uranium.
+This is consistent with the intake estimate in Table 5-2 for Physical Chemistry Annex 1 and quite a bit lower than that in Table 5-3 for Annex 2.
+The average bioassay result for the group of highest exposed workers was 75 μ g/L. Assuming chronic intake for 1 year before the bioassay, the estimated intakes were: